-The cheese grate is probably one of the ubiquitous household gadgets to ever be made.
-Just about every kitchen has one, even though not everyone puts them to much use.
-And a reason why many people don’t even both to use these graters is that they don’t really know how to properly use them.
-After all, cheese graters don’t come with instruction manuals, do they?
+The cheese grater is probably one of the most ubiquitous household gadgets.
+Just about every kitchen has one, even though not everyone puts them to use.

-Because many people don’t know how they should properly use their cheese grater it just sits in their junk drawer or in a cabinet collecting dust.
+Because many people don’t know how to use cheese graters, they just sit in a junk drawer or cabinet collecting dust.
 Those really aren’t places where it’s going to do much good.
 That’s why we wanted to take the opportunity and spend some time talking about these wonderful kitchen gadgets.
 If you’re game, we’d love for you to come along with us as we explore the ins and outs of this product.